Medically reviewed by Drugs.com. Last updated on June 30, 2020.

 - Children younger than 6 years of age—150 mg per day, taken once a day for 2 to 3 days.

-- For treatment of kidney stones:
+- For kidney stones:

 - Adults—200 to 300 milligrams (mg) per day, taken once a day or in divided doses.
 Your doctor may adjust your dose as needed.
 However, the dose is usually not more than 800 mg per day.

 - Children—Use and dose must be determined by your doctor.

 If you miss a dose of this medicine, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Do not keep outdated medicine or medicine no longer needed.